 For a list of all (16) American Baptist-related colleges or universities across the United States, go HERE.

 Read about the American Baptist Home Mission Societies (ABHMS) Undergraduate College/University and Technical College “Student” Scholarships application process HERE.
 NOTE: Applicants must hold active membership in an American Baptist (ABC) church in order to be considered for the ABHMS Scholarship.

 Don’t forget, if an active member of specifically an ABC-IN/KY Region church, you may also apply for an ABWM of IN/KY Scholarship.
 For more info, go HERE!

-This annual scholarship, available to college and university undergraduates of American Baptist Churches of IN/KY, helps with things like the cost of books or can help to lessen the burden of tuition, room or board costs.
+This annual scholarship, available to college/university and community/technical school undergraduates of American Baptist Churches of IN/KY, helps with things like the cost of books or can help to lessen the burden of tuition, room or board costs.
 American Baptist Women of IN/KY also pray for the recipients and sometimes surprise them with other smaller, tangible gifts throughout the year!

-Your local church’s American Baptist Women should be able to give you more information about this scholarship and how to apply in 2024 (next year).
+Your local church’s American Baptist Women should be able to give you more information about this scholarship and how to apply.
+The application for 2024 is now available HERE!

 For a complete list of current ABWM of IN/KY Officers (for 2023), go HERE. – To find out more about the ABWM of IN/KY organization, go HERE!